Mary Elizabeth Mastrantonio: Stage

 Mastrantonio has appeared on Broadway in various musicals, including West Side Story, Copperfield, The Human Comedy, and the 2002 revival of Man of La Mancha, where she played Aldonza/Dulcinea opposite Brian Stokes Mitchell.
 She has appeared in New York Shakespeare Festival productions of Henry V, Measure for Measure, and Twelfth Night.
 Her New York City stage performances brought her a Tony Award nomination and two Drama Desk Award nominations.

 She also starred in Grand Hotel at the Donmar Warehouse in London's West End.
 In 1984, she was featured in a benefit performance of A Christmas Carol with Helen Hayes, Raul Julia, Harold Scott, F. MacIntyre Dixon, and Len Cariou at the Symphony Space in New York.
 In 2008, she starred in A View from the Bridge as Beatrice, with Ken Stott and Allan Corduner at the Duke of York's Theatre, London.
 On stage, she most recently starred in Ghosts as Helena Alving at the Seattle Repertory Theater.

-Television

-In 1991, Mastrantonio appeared as Yelena in a production of Uncle Vanya in the British anthology series Performance.

-She had a recurring role during Seasons 4–5 (2005–2007) of the drama Without a Trace.

-She played unit commander Capt.
-Zoe Callas in Season 9 (2010) of Law & Order: Criminal Intent.

-Starting with the final episode of Season 1 (2012), she had a recurring role on Grimm, playing Kelly Burkhardt, mother of the show's protagonist.

-In 2013, she guest-starred on Blue Bloods in the episode "Inside Jobs".
-She had a recurring role on the 2013–14 program Hostages, playing First Lady Mary Kincaid.

-In 2015 she was cast in a leading role in Limitless on CBS, playing FBI Special Agent in Charge Nasreen "Naz" Pouran, which debuted on September 22, 2015.

-In 2017 she guest-starred as Marion James, deputy director of the Central Intelligence Agency, in three episodes of Marvel's The Punisher on Netflix.

-From 2018 to 2020, she starred as Madeline Burke on NBC's action drama Blindspot.

 Personal life

 Since 1990, Mastrantonio has been married to director Pat O'Connor, who directed The January Man; they have two sons.
+She and her family lived in England for twenty years, moving back to the United States in the 2010s.